Great Basin Astronomy Festival

 Ranger Programs

-Join park rangers as they present their astronomy programs in the dark of the Lehman Caves Visitor Center during the day.
-Topics vary, but our dark sky astronomy rangers will guide you through the night sky, our relationships with the stars, how they affect animals, or perhaps about caves on other planets!
+Join park rangers as they present their astronomy programs in the dark of the Lehman Caves Visitor Center.
+Topics vary, but our dark sky rangers will guide you through the night sky, our relationships with the stars, and the protected dark of Great Basin.

 Programs are free and require no advance registration, but the theater is limited in space.
 Some standing room is available.